The world seems to be in a pretty miserable place right now. Here is something that may cheer up some of you Saloon fans.

 Amanda: I think that our music has developed so that it does work very well live.
-We do have the usual and occasional problems that every band experiences live, such as bad sound, bad engineers, quiet vocals and load guitars, but as far as performance goes we do seem to gel a lot better when we are all on stage together.
+We do have the usual and occasional problems that every band experiences, such as bad sound, bad engineers, quiet vocals and loud guitars, but as far as performance goes we gel a lot better when we are on stage together.
 We are getting better, but in the past we have found the studio more of a challenge, probably because we have more experience on the stage than in the studio.
 That is not to say that we have given up on recording though.
 It is very important to us.
 Playing live is great fun, but the best way of getting yourself heard is getting your records out there.
 The album is definitely of precedence to us all and we are all determined to crack the recording process.

 Mike: I think we’re a better rehearsing band.

 Matt: If you see a new band, or hear a new band then buy one of their records, email them, let them know that you’re into them.
 This is the way that unique and individual music survives.

 Adam: You only live once, so make it worth your while.
 It’s human nature for someone to fuck you over for their own gain, just keep your head down, stay resolute, keep pushing at it and your time will come.
 Most importantly, get an alarm clock.

 But any success is always tempered by a degree of sadness, as we think about the friends and family we have loved and lost on our travels; none more so than at this time in November, when we remember Mike and his wife Sara who are no longer with us.